obithelight/printf/README.md

 ## Project Concept
-	Write a custom-made printf function that displays formated text to the standard output.
+	Write a custom-made printf function that displays formatted text to the standard output.

 ## Objectives
 - Use various flags and modifiers to control the formatting of the output, such as specifying when to print a single character, an integer, a formatted string, a sentence, decimal places for floating-point numbers, or the width of output fields.
 The printf function should provide a powerful way to format and display output well-organized.